Skip to main content

 Language switcher in Visual Editor

-FunnelFox automatically detects the best locale for each visitor using:
+FunnelFox automatically detects the best locale for each visitor using the following priority order:

 Important: Localized content is part of your funnel’s static build.
 You must republish after making localization changes for them to go live.